iseakash/end-to-end-ml-project/README.md

 ## End to End Machine Learning Project

-''' Create a new Folder
+    Create a new Folder and give it a name.
     Open Anaconda, navigate to the folder and use following command: code .